xquery/curlpipe/README.md

 ## Points of Interests

-Curlscript is by design a 'little language' and most likely missing features from your 'favourite' language.
+curlpipe is by design a 'little language' and most likely missing features from your 'favourite' language.
 It is intended as an adjunct to your existing script processing or host language.

 To provide a framework for design thoughts, here are a few possibly non obvious gaps in the current codebase.

-* Curlscript is not intended as a drop in replacement for the curl tool (which is already a great [CLI](https://en.wikipedia.org/wiki/Command-line_interface)).
+* curlpipe is not intended as a drop in replacement for the curl tool (which is already a great [CLI](https://en.wikipedia.org/wiki/Command-line_interface)).
 * Intentionally [lazy](http://threevirtues.com/) defining internals or worrying too much about performance at this stage.
-* Curlscript language is defined with an [EBNF](etc/csparser.ebnf) which is used to produce a strict parser.
+* curlpipe language is defined with an [EBNF](etc/csparser.ebnf) which is used to produce a strict parser.
-* Designing a programming language is hard - coherence and an easy to run AST are the first goals, please do [raise an issue](https://github.com/xquery/curlscript/issues) if you feel strongly where syntax could change.
+* Designing a programming language is hard - coherence and an easy to run AST are the first goals, please do [raise an issue](https://github.com/xquery/curlpipe/issues) if you feel strongly where syntax could change.
 * I find using [CMake](https://cmake.org/) non intuitive ... its enforced usage on this project is an attempt to learn more (otherwise you would see a Makefile here!).
-* Currently curlscript is http centric in initial releases.
+* Currently curlpipe is http centric in initial releases.
-* Woefully ignorant of windows platform ... looking at [appveyor](https://www.appveyor.com/) to eventually help solve that ([issue #2](https://github.com/xquery/curlscript/issues/2)).
+* Woefully ignorant of windows platform ... looking at [appveyor](https://www.appveyor.com/) to eventually help solve that ([issue #2](https://github.com/xquery/curlpipe/issues/2)).

 I have blatantly stolen (and deformed) concepts from many places (bash, unix pipes, etc..).
-The following projects provide alternate approaches to solving similar problems that curlscript is trying to address and worth a mention.
+The following projects provide alternate approaches to solving similar problems that curlpipe is trying to address and worth a mention.

 * [httpie](https://github.com/jakubroztocil/httpie)
 * [curlrc](https://github.com/benwebber/curlrc)

-## Developing curlscript
+## Developing curlpipe

-Please [raise an issue](https://github.com/xquery/curlscript/issues) or make a contribution by forking the repository and creating a [pr](https://github.com/xquery/curlscript/pulls).
+Please [raise an issue](https://github.com/xquery/curlpipe/issues) or make a contribution by forking the repository and creating a [pr](https://github.com/xquery/curlpipe/pulls).

 ### Compiling